caroseca/yelp-relationships-geography/README.md

 The file `04-output-files.ipynb` outputs the final, fully processed results files as reflected in the paper.
 These files are located in the directory `final_output_urbcomp/` and include `all_counts_final_v2.csv` (unnormalized word counts per POI, for all metro areas), `all_counts_norm_final_v2.csv` (the normalized version of the previous file), and `num_businesses.csv` (for each relationship word, the number of POIs with at least one occurrence in their reviews).

+The file `05-quadrat-analysis-visualizations.ipynb` creates visualizations for Boston businesses.
+The file first creates a cleaned dataset that only includes Boston business and then creates various quadrat-based scatterplots and heatmaps to spatially visualize the different business types and their most frequent related relationship types.

 #### Notes for if you want to continue with new Yelp Open Dataset data
 Note that this repository does not contain the most recent version of the [Yelp Open Dataset](https://www.yelp.com/dataset).